acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     window.store = createStore(reducer);

-Don't forget to update the `createStore()`-function to receive a `reducer` and then in the `dispatch()`-function add a line that updates the state with the value returned by the reducer now known by the store:
+Don't forget to update the `createStore()` function to receive a `reducer` and then in the `dispatch()` function add a line that updates the state with the value returned by the reducer now known by the store:

     state = reducer(state, action);